osteele/Arduino-BLE-IMU/README.md

 # Arduino BLE IMU

-This software runs on an ESP32 to publish BNO055 orientation data over a Bluetooth Low Energy (BLE) connection, for use with [osteele/imu-tools](https://github.com/osteele/imu-tools).
+This software runs on an ESP32 to publish BNO055 orientation data over a Bluetooth Low Energy (BLE) connection, and optionally MQTT/WiFi, for use with [osteele/imu-tools](https://github.com/osteele/imu-tools).

 ## BLE Services